DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - **Data owner**: the person who has ultimate organizational responsibility for data; usually sr. manager (CEO,president, dept. head); data owners typically delegate data protection tasks to others in the org

 - 2.3.2 Asset inventory (e.g., tangible, intangible)
-  - **Inventory**: complete list of items
+  - **Inventory**: complete list of items.
+In most organizations, changing processes so that new systems and devices are added to inventory before they are deployed is the first step in making sure asset inventories are current.
+While it can be a lot of work, the most complete inventory of active systems and devices can be created by determining what is connected to the network and then finding those assets.
-  - **Tangible assets**: include hardware and software assets owned by the company
+  - 🍏**Tangible assets**: include hardware and software assets, cables, and buildings owned by the company.
-  - **Intangible assets**: things like patents, copyrights, a company’s reputation, and other assets representing potential revenue
+  - 🍏**Intangible assets**: things like Patents, databases, and formulas, copyrights, a company’s reputation, and other assets representing potential revenue
     - an org should keep track of intangible assets, like intellectual property, patents, trademarks, and company’s reputation, and copyrights to protect them
     - note: patents in the US are valid for 20 years
+  - 🍏**Personnel Assets**: Employees

 - 2.3.3 Asset management
   - Asset management refers to managing both tangible and intangible assets; this starts with inventories of assets, tracking the assets, and taking additional steps to protect them throughout their lifetime